gama-platform/gama.clients/python/README.md

+**DISCLAIMER: The following documentation is only compatible with gama-client 1.2.2. **

 # Gama client

 Gama-client is a Python module designed to facilitate interactions with the headless mode of the modeling and simulation platform known as [gama](https://gama-platform.org/).
 It is compatible with gama version 1.9.3.
 This wrapper handles the connection to gama-server and sends properly formatted requests.
 It is designed to accommodate the asynchronous nature of gama-server, enabling users to manage multiple simulations simultaneously.
 However, users are responsible for handling received messages, such as command confirmations, simulation outputs, and errors.
 We provide a functional example that demonstrates how to structure your code for sequential execution.